RWLab/rwRtools/README.md

 The goal of rwRtools is to make it easy to access The Lab’s datasets and get started with research.

+TODO: big up the lab, links to RW etc

 ## Installation

 You can install rwRtools from GitHub like so: